Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - Arguments

 ::
      usage: annogesic optimize_tsspredator [-h]
                                            [--TSSpredator_path TSSPREDATOR_PATH]
                                            [--fasta_file FASTA_FILE]
                                            [--annotation_file ANNOTATION_FILE]
                                            [--wig_folder WIG_FOLDER]
                                            [--manual MANUAL]
                                            [--strain_name STRAIN_NAME]
                                            [--max_height MAX_HEIGHT]
                                            [--max_height_reduction MAX_HEIGHT_REDUCTION]
                                            [--max_factor MAX_FACTOR]
                                            [--max_factor_reduction MAX_FACTOR_REDUCTION]
                                            [--max_base_height MAX_BASE_HEIGHT]
                                            [--max_enrichment_factor MAX_ENRICHMENT_FACTOR]
                                            [--max_processing_factor MAX_PROCESSING_FACTOR]
                                            [--utr_length UTR_LENGTH] [--lib LIB]
                                            [--output_prefix OUTPUT_PREFIX]
                                            [--cluster CLUSTER] [--length LENGTH]
                                            [--core CORE] [--program PROGRAM]
                                            [--replicate_match REPLICATE_MATCH]
                                            [--steps STEPS]
                                            [project_path]

      positional arguments:
        project_path          Path of the project folder.
 If none is given, the current directory is used.

      optional arguments:
        -h, --help            show this help message and exit --TSSpredator_path TSSPREDATOR_PATH
                              If you want to assign the path of TSSpredator, please assign here.
 Default is /usr/local/bin/TSSpredator.jar
        --fasta_file FASTA_FILE, -fs FASTA_FILE
                              Path of one target genome fasta file which you want to opimize it.
        --annotation_file ANNOTATION_FILE, -g ANNOTATION_FILE
                              Path of one target genome annotation gff file which you want to opimize it.
        --wig_folder WIG_FOLDER, -w WIG_FOLDER
                              The folder of the TEX+/- wig folder.
        --manual MANUAL, -m MANUAL
                              The file of manual checked gff file.
        --strain_name STRAIN_NAME, -n STRAIN_NAME
                              The name of the strain you want to optimize.
        --max_height MAX_HEIGHT, -he MAX_HEIGHT
                              This value relates to the minimum number of read starts at a certain genomic position to be considered as a TSS candidate.
 During optimization will be never larger than this value.
 Default is 2.5.
        --max_height_reduction MAX_HEIGHT_REDUCTION, -rh MAX_HEIGHT_REDUCTION
                              When comparing different strains/conditions and the
                              step height threshold is reached in at least one strain/condition, the threshold is reduced for the other strains/conditions by the value set here.
 This value must be smaller than the step height threshold.
                              During optimization will be never larger than this value.
 Default is 2.4.
        --max_factor MAX_FACTOR, -fa MAX_FACTOR
                              This is the minimum factor by which the TSS height has to exceed the local expression background.
 During optimization will be never larger than this value.
                              Default is 10.
        --max_factor_reduction MAX_FACTOR_REDUCTION, -rf MAX_FACTOR_REDUCTION
                              When comparing different strains/conditions and the
                              step factor threshold is reached in at least one strain/condition, the threshold is reduced for the other strains/conditions by the value set here.
 This value must be smaller than the step factor threshold.
                              During optimization will be never larger than this value.
 Default is 9.9.
        --max_base_height MAX_BASE_HEIGHT, -bh MAX_BASE_HEIGHT
                              This is the minimum number of reads should be mapped on TSS.
 During optimization will be never larger than this value.
 Default is 0.06.
        --max_enrichment_factor MAX_ENRICHMENT_FACTOR, -ef MAX_ENRICHMENT_FACTOR
                              This is the minimum enrichment factor.
 During optimization will be never larger than this value.
                              Default is 6.0.
        --max_processing_factor MAX_PROCESSING_FACTOR, -pf MAX_PROCESSING_FACTOR
                              This is the minimum processing factor.
 If untreated library is higher than the treated library and above which the TSS candidate is considered as a processing site and not annotated as detected.
 During optimization will be never larger than this value.
                              Default is 6.0
        --utr_length UTR_LENGTH, -u UTR_LENGTH
                              The length of UTR.
 It is for Primary and Secondary TSSs.
 Default is 300.
        --lib LIB, -l LIB     The libraries of wig files for TSSpredator.
 The format
                              is: wig_file_name:tex_treat_or_not(tex or notex):condi
                              tion_id(integer):replicate_id(alphabet):strand(+ or
                              -).
 If you have multiple wig files, please use comma to separate the wig files.
 For example, wig1:tex:1:a:+,wig2:tex:1:a:-.
        --output_prefix OUTPUT_PREFIX, -p OUTPUT_PREFIX
                              The output prefix of all conditions.
 If you have multiple conditions, please use comma to separate them.
 For example,
                              prefix_condition1,prefix_condition2.
        --cluster CLUSTER, -cu CLUSTER
                              If the position between manual one and predicted one is smaller or equal than this value, it will only print one of them.
 Default is 2.
        --length LENGTH, -le LENGTH
                              The length of genome for running optimization.
 If you don't want to run for whole genome, you can assign the length of partial genome.Default is compare whole genome.
        --core CORE, -c CORE  How many paralle runs do you want to use.
 Default is 4.
        --program PROGRAM, -t PROGRAM
                              You want to run optimize TSS or processing site.
                              Please assign "TSS" or "Processint_site".
 Default is TSS.
        --replicate_match REPLICATE_MATCH, -rm REPLICATE_MATCH
                              The TSS candidates should match to how many number of the replicates.
-Default is 1.
+The format is
+                             $NUMBERofCONDITION_$NUMBERofREPLICATED.
+If you want to
+                             assign different replicate match to different
+                             conditions, you can use comma to separate it.
+For example, 1_2,2_2,3_3 means number 1 and 2 condition assign 2 to --replicate_match, and number 3 condition assign 3 to --replcate_match.
+If you want to assign the same replicate match to all conditions, just assign like all_1 (all condition use 1 --replicate_match).
+Default is all_1.
        --steps STEPS, -s STEPS
                              How many steps do you want to run.
 Default is 4000 runs.

 - Output files